svm-zhang/AGOUTI/README.md

 * lines annotated as `CDS`
     * start and stop positions

-**Several more things worth of noting:**
+**Important Notes**

+1. AGOUTI is yet to support the GTF format.
+It will be in the near future.
+I will also try to provide a converter script from GTF to GFF.
-1. If your GFF file has FASTA sequences at the end (e.g. generated from MAKER pipeline), please make sure to use verions v0.2.5 or above.
+2. If your GFF file has FASTA sequences at the end (e.g. generated from MAKER pipeline), please make sure to use verions v0.2.5 or above.
-2. It is also important to note that if there are no gene models found in your GFF, AGOUTI will issue an error and stop.
+3. If AGOUTI fails to find any gene models, it will stop.

 ## Understand Outputs